kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 ^^^^^^^^

 	Loads a save Transmission file.
 If you have a Project open it will automatically set the project path according to the open project.
 Otherwise you must specify the project path.
 You can specify a different project path to the project that is currently open (this is untested, weird things could happen).
 You should not merge Transmissions originating from different projects.

+	.. note:: You can also load a saved Transmission file by dragging & dropping it into the Flowchart area.
+It will create a LoadFile node with the name of the dropped.

 	========== 	=================
 	Terminal		Description